Insight

 Maybe that will change as tech companies release increasingly powerful VR and AR applications.

-However, in all other respects, digital technologies can deliver customer service to as high a standard as traditional face-to-face systems.
+But for now, apps serve as a powerful complement to traditional customer service.
+Digital technologies can deliver customer service to as high a standard as traditional face-to-face systems.
 Apps and digital technology definitely can replicate the face-to-face customer service experience.

 The real question is: do we want apps to replicate face-to-face customer service?